equinix-labs/metal-go/docs/MetalGatewayInput.md

 `func (o *MetalGatewayInput) HasPrivateIpv4SubnetSize() bool`

 HasPrivateIpv4SubnetSize returns a boolean if a field has been set.

+### GetVirtualNetworkId

+`func (o *MetalGatewayInput) GetVirtualNetworkId() string`

+GetVirtualNetworkId returns the VirtualNetworkId field if non-nil, zero value otherwise.

+### GetVirtualNetworkIdOk

+`func (o *MetalGatewayInput) GetVirtualNetworkIdOk() (*string, bool)`

+GetVirtualNetworkIdOk returns a tuple with the VirtualNetworkId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVirtualNetworkId

+`func (o *MetalGatewayInput) SetVirtualNetworkId(v string)`

+SetVirtualNetworkId sets VirtualNetworkId field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)